Support for Secure Copy is now included in Cerberus version 10.

 Syntax: scp [user]@[server]:[/path/to/target/*wildcard*] [local destination]

-Copies all files ending in .pdf in the /home/dana/hr directory to the local directory called Download.
+Copies all files ending in '.pdf' in the '/home/dana/hr' directory to the local directory called 'Download' as the user 'dana'.

 Wildcards can be used for both sending and receiving files.